 Buy sides suffered a similar lack of information in equities, but electronic trading changed the power equation; buy side traders went from being their portfolio managers’ order-takers, armed themselves with tech and data, and the big ones became price makers.

 That’s not the case in fixed income, where buy sides remain price-takers.
 Could that change?
-After all, the big banks, scarred by post-2008 crisis regulations that raise the capital cost of warehousing bonds, have pulled back from secondary markets.
+After all, the big banks, scarred by post-2008 crisis regulations that raise the capital cost of warehousing bonds, have pulled back from secondary markets, whether the instrument is a corporate bond, a utility bond, or other non-Treasury securities.

 Fintech for the status quo